mtlynch/mtlynch.io/_posts/2018-02-12-why-i-quit-google.md

 When it comes time to write your case for promotion, none of this work is admissable as evidence of your career growth.
 Hundreds of people did the same migration, so it doesn't look hard.
 There's no measurable impact because all you did was keep things running the same as they were before.
 To the promotion committee, this is about as impressive to them as a six week vacation.

-# I love work that doesn't get me promoted
+# But I love work that doesn't get me promoted

 After a few years at Google, it slowly began to dawn on me that the work I find most fulfilling has zero value to the promotion committee.
+Here are a few imaginary conversations I had with them that I feel illustrate this.

->**Me**: We depend on this undocumented legacy system.
+**Me**: We depend on this undocumented legacy system.
 When my work forces me to learn part of it, I should document what I learned and add tests to enforce it.<br />
->**Promotion committee**: Anyone can write documentation.
+**Promotion committee**: Anyone can write documentation.
 Where are the metrics proving this documentation helped Google?

->
-> **Me**: Ugh, I just made a change that caused a buld break in a system we don't even use anymore.
-I'm going to spend a couple days turning that system down and deleting the dead code.<br />
+ **Me**: Our build just broke because of a system we don't even use anymore.
+I'm going to spend a couple days deleting the dead code.<br />
->**Promotion committee**: Why?
-Anyone can delete code.
-Only the promotion-worthy can write it.
+**Promotion committee**: Anyone can delete code.
+Only those truly worthy of promotion can write it.

->
->**Me**: I spend 2-3x as long as my teammates on code reviews because I like thinking deeply about opportunities to simplify the design.
-When Dave was building his new system, I found several opportunities to reduce its dependencies and make it cheaper to maintain.<br />
+**Me**: Everyone was afraid to touch that new feature Dave launched because it didn't have any end-to-end tests, so I wrote some.<br />
->**Promotion committee**: Did you say Dave launched a new system?
+**Promotion committee**: Did you say Dave launched a new feature?
 Let's give him a promotion!

-The most glaring example of the divide between what I value and what the promotion committees value was in my quest for better design reviews.

 # My crusade for design reviews